arjayosma/fridge/privacy.md

-employees, contractors and affiliated organizations, as described above, Fridge discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when SevTech, Inc. believes in good faith that disclosure is reasonably necessary to protect the property or rights of Fridge, third parties or the public at large.
+employees, contractors and affiliated organizations, as described above, Fridge discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when Fridge believes in good faith that disclosure is reasonably necessary to protect the property or rights of Fridge, third parties or the public at large.